ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-7-2.md

-Chapter 7: Impact of Virtual Communication on Business Performance: Cost Savings and Efficiency Improvements
+Cost Savings and Efficiency Improvements
 ============================================================================================================

 In this chapter, we will explore the impact of virtual communication on cost savings and efficiency improvements in a remote work environment.